What Does a Loan Officer Do?

 - Academia: A bachelor's degree usually in a field such as business or finance is generally required.
 Coursework may include finance, accounting, or economics.
 A master's degree can make you a stronger candidate for hire, depending on the firm.
 Also, to be a commercial loan officer, you will need to analyze the finances of businesses applying for credit.
 Therefore, this position requires a solid understanding of general business accounting, including how to read financial statements.

 - Certification: Most loan officer positions do not require any special certification or licensing.
 However, a notable exception is mortgage lending.
 Most states regulate this field, especially regarding positions in mortgage banks or mortgage brokerages, rather than in traditional banks or credit unions.
-To obtain a mortgage loan originator (MLO) license, applicants must compete at least 20 hours of coursework, pass an exam, and submit to background and credit checks.
+To obtain a mortgage loan originator (MLO) license, applicants must complete at least 20 hours of coursework, pass an exam, and submit to background and credit checks.
 The American Bankers Association and the Mortgage Bankers Association, as well as a number of schools, offer courses, training programs, or certifications for loan officers.
 Although not required, certification shows dedication and expertise and may increase a candidate's chances of gaining employment.

 - Training: Loan officers usually receive some on-the-job training.
 This may be a combination of formal, company-sponsored training and informal training during the first few months on the job.

-Loan Officer Skills & Competencies
+Loan Officer Skills and Competencies

 This position generally requires the following skills: